 Home insurance could pay for these expenses.
 But events like these which are expensive but not life-changing, happen frequently.

-Enter: the insurance deductible.
-A zero-dollar home insurance deductible means you won’t think twice about calling your insurance company to pay for a (relatively) minor nuisance.
-But suppose your home insurance deductible is $10,000.
+Suppose your home insurance deductible is $10,000.
 In that case, it’s not worth it to call them for smaller expenses because you are going to be paying the first $10,000 yourself anyway.

-Over time, it costs more money to keep your deductible low and have home insurance pay for smaller expenses.
 Think of it this way: if you save $100 a month in a high-interest savings account, it will take you less than two years to save $2,000 for emergencies requiring a deductible of that amount.
 However, if you spend that money on an insurance policy instead, that money is gone.

 What’s more, every time you make a claim, your home insurance rates can go up – even if you switch to a different insurer.
 So it’s best to avoid making home insurance claims for smaller costs anyway.